stephanelatil/P-Sharp-Lang/Lang reqs.md

 For now :

-- Classes cannot contain methods except ToString.
-Classes can be made as data classes/structs
 - No inheritance
 - No overloading (includes constructors)
 - No default values (optional parameters) in function definitions